 Bill Pocket or Belt

 I talked about it a little earlier in this article: I don’t use this accessory a lot and I prefer to put my valuables in a shoulder bag on clothes.
 But some may feel safer with a pocket hidden under their clothes or with a belly banana.
 It is up to everyone to make their choices, in particular, according to the level of security of the countries where we are going to travel.
-There are several religious places in India that do not allow lather belts in their premises so be careful.

 I was not sure in which category to put the flashlight, so I put it here … Sometimes with smartphones, we think we no longer have to leave with it, but that’s not counting that we can often find ourselves running out of battery.
 In addition, to be free to move if you need to look for something in the middle of the night without light, a headlamp is really very practical!
 There are rechargeable models with USB sockets, but I recommend taking a battery model instead.
 As this is the kind of object that we may need during a trek in the wilderness, we will not necessarily be able to easily recharge it.